A term that is more often stumbled upon in everyday life is "SmartHome". But what is behind it? And do I really need that?

 Required hardware

-That's why this is a perfect location for the RaspbberyPi.
-This is a credit card sized computer that, once set up, can be placed somewhere in the closet.
+That's why this is a perfect place for the RaspbberyPi.
+This is a computer about the size of a credit card which, once set up, can be placed anywhere in the cupboard.

 Safety instructions